marcuslvgrn/alpine-subsonic/README.md

 # docker-subsonic
 Docker container for the subsonic music streamer with mysql backend.<br>
-I have split this into two docker-compose files since I am using the mysql stack for other containers also.<br>
+I have split this into two docker-compose files since I am using the mysql stack for other containers also.
+They could also be started from the same file, but without the external network then.<br>
+Note that the mysql docker stack name and mysql password needs to be replaced in the text below.<br>
 mysql docker-compose.yml:
 <pre>
 version: '3.1'